TechonomicsInc/equinox/README.md

 Or to be precise:<br>
 "Doing stuff when the message looks like an `@mention` command but isn't".

-This makes the last resort (which is technically nothing more than a fancy adapter) perfect to implement bot-apis like cleverbot that reply with messages when tagged instead of "no command".
+This makes the last resort (which is technically nothing more than an adapter) perfect to implement bot-apis like cleverbot that reply with messages when tagged instead of "no command".

 Implementation Example:
 ```go